 In April of 1969, the Girl Scouts of America purchased the property and refurbished the building’s lower level for use as administrative offices.

 The Next Chapter

-In June 2002, Jennifer Salandi purchased the Ballastone.
 In the next few years, accolades began to adorn this famous boutique hotel, Savannah’s favorite.
 Featured in a Good Morning America segment as one of the finest inns in America today and in Caviar Affair Magazine as “the most sought-after lodging in a city brimming with great places to stay.”
-The Savannah Boutique Inn inn is also one of six distinguished properties showcased on Turner South’s famous getaways.
-Again in 2012, our historic Savannah mansion inn was honored by readers of ConnectSavannah as the “Best Bed & Breakfast.”
+The Savannah Boutique Inn is also one of six distinguished properties showcased on Turner South’s famous getaways.
+Again in 2012, our historic Savannah mansion inn was honored by readers of ConnectSavannah as the “Best Botique Hotel.”
 Another mention in AMEX Departures magazine featured the romantic Ballastone Inn boutique hotel in Hot Spots of Savannah.
 Accolades continue to pour in and Ballastone Inn continues to be one of the stars of Savannah, GA USA.